Medically reviewed by Vicky Davis, FNP

 We know… This club kinda sucks.
 BUT...

-The good news is you have company — up to 85 percent of men will experience hair loss at some time in their lives.
+The good news is you have company — up to 85 percent of men will experience hair loss at some time in their lives, according to an article published in the book, StatPearls.

 The better news is that hair loss treatments and solutions abound.

-In this piece, we’ll explore what a FUT hair transplant is, who qualifies for this surgery (and who doesn’t), the process, the benefits, risks and some alternative hair loss treatment options if surgery isn’t your thing.
+In this piece, we’ll explore what a FUT hair transplant is, what a FUE hair transplant is, who qualifies for these surgeries (and who doesn’t), the process, the cost, the benefits and risks.

 The name sounds complicated, but it’s actually pretty straightforward.

-Follicular Unit Transplantation (FUT) is a type of hair restoration surgery that relocates hair in “follicular units” (aka naturally occurring groupings of hair).
+Follicular Unit Transplantation (FUT) is a type of hair restoration surgery that relocates hair in “follicular units” (aka naturally occurring groupings of hair), according to a chapter published in the book, Surgery of the Skin: Procedural Dermatology.

 These units can contain one, two or three hairs and their associated skin, nerves, muscle and blood vessels.